This FAQ website provides sample questions and answers related to information provided in the NIH Funding Opportunity Announcement (FOA) PA-21-071

-Applications for FY 2021 will be accepted up until May 11, 2021
+Applications for FY 2022 will be accepted up until May 6, 2022

 What are Diversity Supplements?
-Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH) that are intended to improve the diversity of the research workforce by recruiting and supporting students, post-doctorates, and eligible investigators from groups that have been shown to be underrepresented in health-related research.
+Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH) that are intended to improve the diversity of the research workforce by recruiting and supporting post-baccalaureate, predoctoral students, post-doctorates, and eligible investigators from groups that have been shown to be underrepresented in health-related research.
 This supplement opportunity is also available to PD(s)/PI(s) of research grants who are or become disabled and need additional support to accommodate their disability in order to continue to work on the research project.

 Grant mechanisms/activity types eligible for a Diversity Supplement are:

-DP1, DP2, DP3, DP4, DP5, I01, I34, IP1, IU1, P01, P42, PM1, PN1, R00, R01, R03, R15, R21, R29, R33, R34, R35, R36, R37, R55, R56, R61, RC1, RC2, RC3, RC4, RF1, RL1, RL2, RM1, SI2, U01, U19, U1B, U34, UA5, UC2, UC3, UC4, UC7, UF1, UG1, UG3, UH2, UH3, UM1, UM2, UP5, P20, P30, P50, P60, PL1, U54, UC7, M01, UL1, P41, U41, P40, P51, U42, G12
+DP1, DP2, DP3, DP4, DP5, I01, I34, IP1, IU1, P01, P42, PM1, PN1, R00, R01, R03, R15, R21, R24, R29, R33, R34, R35, R36, R37, R55, R56, R61, RC1, RC2, RC3, RC4, RF1, RL1, RL2, RM1, SC2, SI2, U01, U19, U1B, U34, UA5, UC2, UC3, UC4, UC7, UF1, UG1, UG3, UH2, UH3, UM1, UM2, UP5, P20, P30, P50, P60, PL1, U54, UC7, M01, UL1, P41, U41, P40, P51, U42, G12

 Can a candidate/trainee be placed on an NIH grant prior to receiving support from the diversity supplement?
-This program is not intended to provide an alternative or additional means of supporting individuals who receive support from an NIH research grant, a Ruth L. Kirschstein National Research Service Award (Kirschstein-NRSA), or any other PHS funding mechanism, students who are supported by an institutional Kirschstein-NRSA may not be transferred to supplemental support prior to the completion of their appointed period of training.
+This program is not intended to provide an alternative or additional means of supporting individuals who receive support from an NIH research grant, a Ruth L. Kirschstein National Research Service Award (Kirschstein-NRSA), or any other PHS funding mechanism.
+Students who are supported by an institutional Kirschstein-NRSA may not be transferred to supplemental support prior to the completion of their appointed period of training.
 In addition, individuals may not be transferred to a supplement to increase the availability of funds to the parent grant for other uses.
-Individuals may be supported by the parent grant for short periods (NIDA allows up to 6 months of support on the parent grant prior to submission of a diversity supplement application), at the recipient’s risk, pending Institute/Center decision on the supplement application.
+However, individuals may be supported by the parent grant for short periods (NIDA allows up to 6 months of support on the parent grant prior to submission of a diversity supplement application), at the recipient’s risk, pending Institute/Center decision on the supplement application.
 (See "Pre-Award (Pre-Agreement) Costs" in the Section 7.9.1 of the NIH Grants Policy Statement for further information).

 Can graduate students or postdoctoral fellows currently supported by an institutional Kirschstein-NRSA award be supported by a diversity supplement?
 If the candidate is on a NIH-funded T32 at your current intuition, they cannot start a diversity supplement until the end date the T32 appointment.
 They can apply for a diversity supplement in advance, but cannot terminate the T32 appointment early to start the supplement.

 What Is the Review Procedure for NIDA Diversity Supplements?
 Diversity supplement applications submitted to NIDA are reviewed by NIDA program divisions, and by an internal review committee of NIDA staff.
-Reviews are held monthly and the evaluation factors listed in Section V of PA-20-166 are followed.
+Reviews are held monthly and the evaluation factors listed in Section V of PA-21-071 are followed.
 Committee results/recommendations are shared with NIDA Program officials and applicants.